 These deletions can cause mild to very severe developmental disabilities.

-Syndromes can present characteristic symptom patterns such as facial features, limb length, organ abnormalities, abnormal muscle tone, and hyper-mobile joints, among others.
+Syndromes can present characteristic symptom patterns such as facial features, limb length, organ abnormalities, abnormal muscle tone, and hypermobile joints.

-Children with a genetic syndrome often have related health problems that can include cardiovascular abnormalities, obesity, a high incidence of respiratory infections, thyroid deficiencies, visual impairments, sensory processing disorders, or gastrointestinal problems.
+Children with a genetic syndrome often have related health problems, including cardiovascular abnormalities, obesity, high respiratory infections, thyroid deficiencies, visual impairments, sensory processing disorders, or gastrointestinal problems.

-Children are likely to be at risk for developmental delays in many areas of function which may include: planning motor skills, language and cognitive skills, self-care skills (including feeding difficulties), social engagement, and intercourse. companions among others.
+Children are likely at risk for developmental delays in many areas of function, which may include: planning motor skills, language and cognitive skills, self-care skills (including feeding difficulties), social engagement, and intercourse—companions, among others.

-Genetic disease is not due exclusively to genetic changes in the nucleus of the cell.
+Genetic disease is not due exclusively to genetic changes in the cell’s nucleus.

-Mitochondria (cell organelles located in the cytoplasm) have their own genetic inheritance that includes several genes.
+Mitochondria (cell organelles located in the cytoplasm) have their genetic inheritance, including several genes.